x81705/IDS6938-SimulationTechniques/Homework2/Readme.md

 If possible, I would have run multiple simulations and analyzed the number of rolls, the number of moves per game, and also would have plotted the percentage of of finishing the game in 5 moves, 10 moves, 20 moves, 30 moves, 40 moves, 50 moves, 60 moves, 70 moves, 80 moves, 90 moves, and 100 moves; this is based off my research that the shortest possible game takes only 7 rolls, that the modal number of rolls is 20, and 97.6% of games take 100 moves or less to complete (Author Unknown, Date Unknown).
-I have placed samples from the DataGenetics website below that would be similar to the products I would have created; again, this is NOT my work, but simply examples of the type of analysis I would have attempted given working code.
+I have placed samples from the DataGenetics website below that would be similar to the products I would have created; again, this is NOT my work, but simply examples of the type of analysis I would have attempted given working code (Author Unknown, Date Unknown).
 ~~~
 ## Percentage Finishing Game in N-Moves (Author Unknown, Date Unknown)
 ![](https://github.com/x81705/IDS6938-SimulationTechniques/blob/master/Homework2/images/2b1.PNG?raw=true)